The Latest: Congressman: Bomb suspect asked for visa help

 In the lawsuit, Mohammad Rahami and two of his sons claimed that starting in July 2008, Elizabeth police and city officials improperly tried to restrict the their fast-food restaurant’s hours.

-The lawsuit was terminated in 2012 after Mohammad Rahami pleaded guilty to blocking police from enforcing the restriction.
-The city was fighting the claims.
+The lawsuit was terminated in 2012 because one of Rahami’s brothers had pleaded guilty to blocking police from enforcing the restrictions on the restaurant.

 Ahmad Khan Rahami, who was arrested after a shootout Monday in Linden, was not part of the lawsuit.

-Note: This item has been corrected to show the father’s last name is Rahami, not Ruhami; the item has also been corrected to show that one of Rahami’s brothers pleaded guilty to blocking police from enforcing the restrictions on the restaurant, not father.